Snow2Code/Snow2Code/README.md

 # ❄️ Snow2Code

 Hey.
-I'm Snowy — a soft-spoken dev who prefers calm over chaos.
+I'm Snowy — a quiet, tech-loving arctic fox with a soft heart and a thing for fluffy tails.

-- 🧊 I mess with code, tools, themes, and small experiments
+- 💻 I tinker with code, themes, setups, and anything I can customize
 - 🦊 Arctic fox fursona.
-Quiet, fluffy, and a little shy — just like me
+Shy, snow-white, and absolutely me
 - 🌈 Pansexual.
 Aroace.
 Non-binary.
-And yes, I'm a furry.
-- 🛠️ I build when I'm bored and tinker when I shouldn't
+Also a furry — deal with it
+- 🪟 Windows user.
+No Linux.
+I like things simple (but not *that* simple)
+- 🦊 I love foxes.
+They’re just the best.
+That’s not up for debate.

-## 🔧 Tech I Touch
+## 🔧 Tech I Use
-- **Languages:** Python, JavaScript, HTML/CSS, maybe a bit of Sourcepawn when I feel like pain
+- **Languages:** Python, JavaScript, HTML/CSS, and sometimes SourcePawn when I'm okay with suffering
-- **Tools:** Git, VSCode, Node.js, whatever else I break along the way
+- **Tools:** Git, VSCode, Node.js, and other nonsense that gets the job done
-- **Vibes:** Terminal themes, CSS hell, bash aliases I forget about
+- **Style:** Clean code, cozy UI, no terminal wizardry unless I have to

 ## 🔗 Find Me
-- 📂 Repos: Scroll down.
-They're chaotic, but they're mine.
-Can check my organiations for them to.
-- 🐾 Furry trash: Confirmed.
-Digital fursona TBD.
-- ✨ Custom setups, themes, tweaks: Sometimes pretty.
-Usually overly complicated.
+- 📁 Repos: Scroll down.
+Some are in my orgs too — I bounce around a bit
+- 🧊 Setups and themes: Yes, I overthink colors.
+Yes, it’s worth it
+- 🦊 Fursona: Snowy.
+Arctic fox.
+Me, but fluffier

 ---

 > You're valid.
-No matter what other think of you.
+No matter what others think of you.